 Torsten Reimer, Head of Content and Research Services at the British Library, has been named University Librarian and Dean of the University Library, Provost Ka Yee C. Lee announced on Dec.
-10. His appointment begins March 15, 2022.
+10. His appointment will begin later this academic year.

 In his current role at the British Library, Reimer ensures that contemporary collections and research services meet the needs of in-person and online international users of one of the world’s largest research libraries.
 A member of the strategic leadership team, he oversees content and research services strategies, contemporary acquisitions, content processing (including legal deposit), digital collection preservation and management, and related scholarly infrastructures.
 Reimer is the British Library’s strategic expert for scholarly communications, including open access, research data, and alternative publishing models.

 Previously, Reimer served as Scholarly Communications Officer at Imperial College London, where he oversaw the development of open access and research data services.
 He also worked as a Program Manager for digital infrastructure at Jisc, the United Kingdom’s digital service provider for higher and continuing education, managing programs and innovation projects including the National Grid Service and National Centre for Text Mining.
 Prior to that, Reimer held several positions at King’s College London and coordinated an international network supporting digital scholarship in the arts and humanities.